Gravitational-wave bursts from spin-precessing black holes in binary systems

-{\it Results and detectability.} For getting the magnitude of the precessing waveforms, we need the value of $delta$ which decides the difference between $I_1$ and $I_3$.
-The main inertia is well known for the Kerr black hole.
-In another way, one can get the inertial moment by the radii of gyration of the event horizon.
+To obtain the magnitude of the precession's waveforms, we need the value of $\delta$ which is determined by the difference between $I_1$ and $I_3$.
+The main inertia $I_3$ is well known for the Kerr black hole.
+In another way, one can get the inertial moment using the radii of gyration of the event horizon.
 The rotation-offset radii of horizon is